Common Gardening Challenges and Solutions

 Many of the most common vegetables, annual, and perennial flowers we grow are heavy feeders.
 They can deplete of all its nutrients fast, especially in pots.

 In the short term, fertilize your plants consistently through the summe, especially your heavy feeders like tomatoes, peppers, and Astilbe that need tons of nutrients.
 In the long term, amend your garden soil with compost, and consider following a crop rotation routine, so you’re not growing the same kind of plant in the same space and same soil every year.

 Location, Location, Location

-Some excellent advice about planning my garden was given to me many years ago.
-It was to map my yard near midsummer.
+Some excellent advice about planning my garden was given to me many years ago to map my yard near midsummer.
 The location of the sun is most important and impactful during the summer for plants.
 In midsummer, the trees should also be fully leafed, so you can include the shade they create on the map as well.
 Draw a simple sketch of your yard including all major structures, fences, trees and large shrubs that could cast shadows and make 5 copies of this sketch.
 At 9am, 12pm, 3pm, and 6pm survey your yard, drawing in the areas that are shade at that time of day.
 Don’t forget to label the time of day on each map.
 Use the last copy of your sketch to combine it all together.
 Color code it with sunny areas, part sun/shade, and full shade.
 You can take a picture of it with your phone to have it with you at all times.

 One of the best things about gardening, no matter how long you’ve been doing it, you are always learning.
 Just like life, wonderful gardens take years to develop, and are continually a work in progress.
 Each garden is unique and specific, but we all experience similar challenges and triumphs.
 We hope these solutions can be of help to you.
 Happy Gardening!